PRBonn/semantic-kitti-api/README.md

   - `poses.txt` contain the manually looped-closed poses for each capture (in the camera frame) that were used in the annotation tools to aggregate all the point clouds.
+  - `voxels` contains all information needed for the task of semantic scene completion.
+Each `.bin` file contains for each voxel if that voxel is occupied by laser measurements in a packed binary format.
+This is the input to the semantic scene completion task and it corresponds to the voxelization of a single LiDAR scan.
+Each`.label` file contains for each voxel of the completed scene a label in binary format.
+The label is a 16-bit unsigned integer (aka uint16_t) for each voxel. `.invalid` and `.occluded` contain information about the occlusion of voxel.
+Invalid voxels are voxels that are occluded from each view position and occluded voxels are occluded in the first view point.
+See also [SSCDataset.py](auxiliary/SSCDataset.py) for more information on loading the data.

 The main configuration file for the data is in `config/semantic-kitti.yaml`.
 In this file you will find: